This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 - Trust reconciliation: Check how much money is owed to other people—that is, ensure you know which client every dollar belongs to.

-- Client trust ledger: Check statement of activity about your trust accounts.
+- Client trust ledger: Check the statement of activity for your trust accounts.

-If you start organized, you’re much more likely to stay organized.
-By establishing—and following—best practices for your law firm accounting like the examples below, you’ll be better able to help your firm stay on track.
+You’re much more likely to stay organized if you start off organized.
+By establishing—and following—best practices for accounting for law firms like the examples below, you’ll be better able to help your firm stay on track.

 Set a budget

 You can’t expect your firm to succeed financially if you don’t set a law firm budget to:

 - Create expectations for cash flow and expenses.

 - Make it easier to set aside funds for big-ticket expenses like annual bar dues.

 While there are many ways to build your budget, the most important thing is a strategy.
 A few general guidelines: